Bamboo Best Practice - System Requirements

 You should increase the connection limit if you notice UI freezes or general sluggish UI performance.
 Do not decrease the number of available connections below 25.

-Note: having too many connections available to Bamboo carries no performance penalty as long as your DBMS can handle the load.
+Note that having too many connections available to Bamboo carries no performance penalty as long as your DBMS can handle the load.

 Example: How to estimate the number of db connections